onnx/onnx/docs/IR.md

 1. The use of SHOULD, MUST, MAY and so on in this document is consistent with [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-2. The use of 'list' shall denote an ordered collection of items, 'set' shall denote an unordered collection of unique elements, and 'bag' an unordered colletion of possibly non-unique elements.
+2. The use of 'list' shall denote an ordered collection of items, 'set' shall denote an unordered collection of unique elements, and 'bag' an unordered collection of possibly non-unique elements.

 Extensible computation graph model
 ----------------------------------